 - Grant the

-GRANT ALL PRIVILEGES ON * TO "IAM_USERNAME";.
+GRANT SELECT PRIVILEGES ON * TO "IAM_USERNAME";.

 For more information, see Grant database privileges to an individual IAM user or service account.